ImageInputStream interface.

 which their corresponding groups were read from the input

-stream, to form a String
+stream, to form a String, which is returned.

 The current byte order setting is ignored.